 - emotional: to feel good, secure, loved

-- functional: to perform or complete a specific task, solve a specific problem
+- functional: to perform or complete a specific task, solve a particular problem

-Key Note: the better you are understanding your customers and their needs, the more value you can create for them.
+Key Note: the better you understand your customers’ needs, the more value you can create for them.